Frequently asked questions for Azure Information Protection

 Have a question about Azure Information Protection, or about the Azure Rights Management service (Azure RMS)?
 See if it's answered here.

-These FAQ pages are updated regularly, with new additions listed in the monthly documentation update announcements on the Enterprise Mobility and Security Blog.
+These FAQ pages are updated regularly, with new additions listed in the monthly documentation update announcements on the Azure Information Protection technical blog.

 What's the difference between Azure Information Protection and Azure Rights Management?